Judging

 The Rushlight Awards are judged by leading experts in their chosen fields who are entirely independent of sponsors, headline partners and Eventure Media.
 They have been invited to join the panels due to their impartiality, vast experience and knowledge.

-David Aitken – Associate Director, Head of Cleantech Ventures Incubation, Carbon Trust
+David Aitken - Head of Incubation, Carbon Trust

 Prof Paul Ekins – Professor of Energy and Environment Policy UCL Energy Institute, University College London, former Member of the Royal Commission on Environmental Pollution, co-founder of Forum for the Future